llkadenll/Web-iPhone-Calculator/README.md

 # Web-iPhone-Calculator
-A web equivalent of iPhone calculator made just for fun in HTML, CSS and JS.
+A web equivalent of iPhone calculator made just for fun using HTML, CSS and JS.
 It is not finished yet.

 # Screenshots
 <img src="screenshots/1.png" width="49%"> <img src="screenshots/2.png" width="49%">